-5. The state government must play an active role in the provision, regulation and support of aged care accommodation and services and ensuring that all services are free from abuse and exploitation of older people.
+5. The state government must play an active role in the provision, regulation and support of aged care accommodation and services and ensure that all services are free from abuse and exploitation of older people.

-7. Health policies for older people should focus on health promotion and quality of life issues, including social isolation and emotional well-being as well as primary care and the management of ill health.
+7. Health policies for older people should focus on health promotion and quality of life issues, including social isolation and emotional well-being, as well as primary care and the management of ill health.

 8. The primary object of residential care for older people is to provide a high standard of care rather than return high profits to shareholders or owners of facilities.